fabien-roy/glo-4002-booking-api/docs/KnownTechnicalDebts.md

 ### OxygenTankRepository

-We store each oxygentTank as an entry instead of batching them in orders, with columns of requestDate, readyDate, quantity and category.
+We store each oxygenTank as an entry instead of batching them in orders, with columns of requestDate, readyDate, quantity and category.
 We also give an id to each of them for no reason.